 He’s a good viewpoint character, but I would have appreciated more focus on Koja having to deal with the ramifications of his actions, where he’s often complicit to some degree in Yamun’s crimes.
 He’s aware of it, and it’s mentioned that he feels guilty about it, but it never gets the sort of focus that would make you feel he’s particularly torn up inside.
 And I wouldn’t have minded more details of Koja’s backstory, but that’s more of a “nice to have” than a requirement — like I said, it’s ultimately not about him.

 Eke Bayalun, Yamun’s villainous stepmother and wife (it’s a long story), is an interesting character.
 She’s an ambitious woman in a strictly patriarchal society, scheming to assume power by pulling the strings behind the powerful men because there’s no other method of advancement open to her.
 And it doesn’t hurt that she hates Yamun for killing his father.
 (Man, what a messed-up family.)
-Instead of being just another “evil stepmother” archetype, she ends up being fairly complex — the leader of her own faction in Tuigan society which Yamun has to placate and step carefully around to hold his alliance together, so the war between them is carried on through intermediaries.
-Her cat’s-paw Chanar is probably the flattest character here, a none-too-bright general who’s always alternately raging or sulking at one perceived slight or another.
+Instead of being just another “evil stepmother” archetype, she ends up being fairly complex, the leader of her own faction in Tuigan society which Yamun has to placate and step carefully around to hold his alliance together.
+Her cat’s-paw Chanar is probably the flattest character here, a none-too-bright general who’s always alternately sulking or raging at some perceived slight.

 Dust, churned up by thousands of horses, settled into everything.
 To Koja it seemed that his robes crackled with the stuff.
 Dust coated his scalp, which now bristled and itched with a stubby growth of hair; it caked on his eyelids and lined his throat.
 The hot afternoon sun raised tiny drops of sweat that ran like mud down his arms.

 Little details like that last sentence there make me very pleased with a writer.